 What is Association Management Software?

-Association Software: What is it?
+Association Software: What is an AMS?

 Most AMS systems are coupled to the association’s website to facilitate interactions and transactions with constituents 24/7.
 Interactions include the ability for a constituent to update their record, access member only information, view member directories or social interactions (private social network, message boards, etc.).
 Transactions include membership sign-up, membership renewals, event and conference registrations, product ordering and donations.

 Professional and trade associations deal with people and organizations.
 The ability to manage information on individuals and organizations is the core of all AMS systems.
-These features allows the association’s staff (and even the constituents themselves through a web based self service portal) manage constituent records including contact information, demographics, CEU’s, certifications, and transaction history.
+These features allow the association’s staff (and even the constituents themselves through a web based self service portal) manage constituent records including contact information, demographics, CEU’s, certifications, and transaction history.
 It should be noted that the records managed can be members, non-members, past members or prospective members.

 Dues and Subscription Management